-The Unfunded Actuarial Liability (UAL) for SBCERS decreased by \$26.1 million, from \$816.9 million to \$790.8 million.
+The Unfunded Actuarial Liability (UAL) for SBCERS decreased by \$93.4 million, from \$790.8 million to \$697.4 million.
 Table I-3 above presents the specific components of the change in the UAL.

-The expected decrease in the UAL of \$49.7 million is the amount of expected employer and employee contributions in excess of benefits expected to accrue for active members and interest on the UAL.
+The expected decrease in the UAL of \$57.0 million is the amount of expected employer and employee contributions in excess of benefits expected to accrue for active members and interest on the UAL.

-The actuarial asset gain, including the gain of \$0.2 million on the actual contributions being more than expected due to the large payroll increase offset by the contribution timing lag and the small expense loss of \$0.01, decreased the UAL by \$6.6 million.
+There was an actuarial asset gain which reduced the UAL by \$57.5 million, plus an additional gain of \$2.0 million from the actual contributions being more than expected due to the large payroll increase and the contribution timing lag, offset by a small expense loss of \$0.09 million.